The Harm Reduction team works throughout Leeds to help people to reduce the harm that may be caused by their alcohol and/or drug use.

 The team provides needle exchange services at our three hubs – at Irford House in Seacroft, Kirkgate in the city centre and at Armley Park Court every afternoon.
 Harm Reduction workers also go out and about across the whole city, providing an outreach service for needle exchange, harm reduction and support to people who’d benefit from the service and want to reduce drug and alcohol related harm.

 As part of the needle exchange service, the team oversee 15 city wide pharmacies where the needle exchange service is available.
-Please click here for a list of participating pharmacies.

 The aim of the needle exchange service is to reduce the rates of equipment sharing amongst injecting drug users thereby preventing the risks of infection and drug related harm amongst individuals and their communities.